jinghuazhao/R/docs/README.md

 - `csd3-gcc11.sh` CentOS 7, gcc/11
 - `csd3-icelake.sh` CentOS 8.

-Except `csd3-icelake.sh`, here is difficulty to install R directly to $CEUADMIN/R so symbolic links are used instead.
+Except `csd3-icelake.sh`, there is difficulty to install R directly to $CEUADMIN/R so symbolic links are used instead.